-Black credit cards may have high flying features and rewards, but they are still in essence the same as any other rewards card with a high credit limit.
-Comparing them is still incredibly important for finding the right card for you.
-To simplify the comparison process, we’ve identified the major factors you’ll need to consider to compare black credit cards:
+Black credit cards may have high flying features and rewards but they are still, in essence, the same as any other rewards card with a high credit limit.
+This means comparing them is incredibly important for finding the right card for you.
+So here are the major factors you’ll need to consider to compare black credit cards:

-This part of the comparison process probably has the most elements to consider – and also offers a lot of the additional value.
-Some black credit cards have their own rewards program (such as the ANZ Rewards Black), others are linked to frequent flyer programs from Qantas or Velocity.
-Most options currently let you choose between a credit card rewards program or a frequent flyer program.
+Some black credit cards have their own rewards program, such as the ANZ Rewards Black.
+Others are linked to frequent flyer programs including Qantas, Velocity and Emirates Skywards.
+There are also black credit cards that let you choose between a credit card rewards program or a frequent flyer program.

-The Westpac Altitude Black, for example, can earn either Westpac Altitude points or Qantas Frequent Flyer points depending on what you prefer.
+For example, the Westpac Altitude Black can earn either Westpac Altitude points or Qantas Frequent Flyer points depending on what you prefer.
 Take some time to look at the different reward program options, and particularly the number of points you’ll earn per $1, so you can tell which one will give you the best bang for your buck.

 Compare complimentary extras based on what’s practical and valuable to you.
 For example, someone who frequently pays for entry to airport lounges might want a black card that has complimentary PriorityPass membership, while someone else might place a higher value on a card that offers a complimentary night’s stay in a hotel.

 Some black cards will offer both of these benefits (and so much more), but knowing exactly what extras are worth the most to you will help you choose your ideal card.
-You may even want to list out the extras you’re interested in based on their importance, then see which black card has the best terms for them.
+Make a list of the extras you’re interested in based on their importance, then see which black card has the best terms for them.

 Quality of extras and customer service